We make The Deuce of Spades and MoonLight tents - Cat Holes Matter | TheTentLab

 http://hikethru.com/hiking-information/backyard-science/toilet-paper-decomposition

 What about coprophagic animals - ones that eat poop?
 (Besides eeeeeeeew!)
 Lots of statements like, “Since animals will often dig up cat holes and scatter the toilet paper...” with no studies cited.
-Yes, we all know that animals of some kind can accost cat-holes but WHAT animals and WHY and especially HOW OFTEN?
-Is it too much to ask see a study or two that directly and rigorously address these questions?.
+Yes, we all know that animals of some kind can accost cat-holes but what animals and why?
+And, especially, HOW OFTEN?
+Is it too much to ask see a study or two that directly address these questions?
+Otherwise it's not actionable information - it's more like a boogeyman.
+I mean, an animal should be able to detect and dig up our poop any time it wants.
+So are we looking at a situation where animals do this all the time or so rarely we really don't need to think about it?

 Some more: